bstudios/statusfy-status/content/2020-09-31_adamrms-upgrade.md

 :::

 ::: update Ongoing | 2020-09-31T12:43:00Z
-A primary server backup has commenced, this is an extra backup on top of the existing hourly database backups
+A primary server backup has commenced, this is an extra backup on top of the existing daily database backups
 :::

 ::: update Investigating | 2020-09-31T12:42:00Z